 Where γ is the conversion coefficient of oxygen combustion into energetic output.
 The temperature dependence of v is captured in the B term (from equation 1).
 There are known limitations to this model: measured metabolic rates are converted into a measure of velocity without taking into account increases in metabolism during activity and the efficiency of energy conversion by muscles is ignored.
 Nevertheless, we expect that this model will provide us with a mechanistic prediction of species velocity which can in turn be used to predict predator search rates in various conditions and for any given species where mass and metabolic rates are known.

+SEARCH RATE CALCULATIONS